HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 - Product summary view
 - Yearly and monthly sales trend

-The views requeted above are intended to created a unified view to make analysis and reporting easier.
+The views requested above are intended to created a unified view to make analysis and reporting easier.
 Database views are virtual tables that don't store data themselves but provide a customized way to look at data from one or more underlying base tables.

 ```sql